 I began thinking about the two summer months I will spend (very) pregnant, and how to keep cool with treats that are dairy free and will keep both my girls and this mama happy when these two utterly fantastic words popped into my end:

-ICE CREAM (with several explanation points behind it, for the sake of honesty).
+ICE CREAM (with several exclamation points behind it, for the sake of honesty).

-So a few weeks ago I donated it and bought a new smaller and more quiet ice cream maker that has made all my dairy free ice cream dreams come true.
+So a few weeks ago I donated it and bought a new smaller and quieter ice cream maker on Amazon that has made all my dairy-free ice cream dreams come true.